gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 Job succeeded
 ```

-The second to last line, labeled "**Service domain**" contains the URL for the deployment.
+The second to last line, labeled **Service domain** contains the URL for the deployment.
 Copy and paste the domain into your
 browser to see the app live.

 ![knative app](img/knative-app.png)